How Do You Choose Your First Whisky for a Home Bar?

 Step 2: Decide How You'll Drink It

-- Neat or on the rocks?
-Go for something smooth and complex — an Irish single pot still or a Japanese blend.
+Neat or on the rocks?
+Go for something smooth and complex — an Irish single pot still like Redbreast 12, or a Japanese blend like Suntory Toki.
+These whiskies are designed to be sipped slowly and appreciated without any additions.
+Look for something with a gentle entry and a long, evolving finish.

-- Highball lover?
+Highball lover?
 Japanese whisky was practically born for this.
 Light, crisp, and endlessly refreshing with soda water.
+The Japanese highball culture has elevated a simple combination into an art form, with precise ice, precise carbonation, and precise ratios.
+Suntory Toki or Nikka Days are built for this purpose.

 If you're unsure, pick a versatile bottle that works both neat and in cocktails.
-That's the secret to a smart first buy.
+That's the secret to a smart first buy — a whisky that reveals new dimensions depending on how you serve it.

 Step 3: Set a Realistic Budget

 You don't need to spend a fortune.
-Some of the best starter whiskies sit in the $25–$50 range:
+Some of the best starter whiskies sit in the $25-$50 range, and many experienced drinkers return to these bottles regularly because they're genuinely excellent.

 Step 4: Trust Your Nose, Not the Hype